 In Panama, demonstrations against the high cost of living continued last week for a fourth consecutive week, though to a lesser extent than weeks prior.
 The majority of demonstrations were held in Veraguas, Chiriquí, and Panama provinces.
 Violent incidents were recorded in the latter two amid heightened tensions between demonstrators and people opposed to the continuation of the roadblocks.
 In Chiriquí, truck drivers ran over two demonstrators as they were trying to go through a roadblock, while in Panama province, rioters clashed with local leaders and producers who tried to lift a roadblock.
 This violence contributed to the 703% increase in violence in Panama in the past month relative to the past year flagged by ACLED’s Conflict Change Map, which first warned of increased violence to come in the country in the past month.
 Following negotiations between the government and labor leaders that started on 21 July, authorities have announced reductions in the price of gasoline and price caps for basic products, leading to the end of some roadblocks in several municipalities (DW, 26 July 2022).
 However, teachers, workers, and Indigenous communities continue to demand greater reductions, while representatives of the private sector have rejected the regulation of prices and denounced their exclusion from negotiations (EFE, 30 July 2022).

-Note: This dashboard automatically updates to cover the most recent data release.
-Use the date filters to view data for the period covered by this regional overview if necessary.
+Note: This dashboard automatically updates to cover the latest four weeks of data released by ACLED.
+Use the date filters to view data for the one-week period covered by this Regional Overview.